-- 10.8.
-To help facilitate opportunities for newly qualified display pilots to gain experience and exposure within the Flying Display community, the CAA allows FDDs to offer up to 2 display items per Flying Display40 to TDAs without incurring any extra charge if the additional item(s) move their display into a higher price band41. - 10.9.
-To benefit from the scheme a TDA pilot must have attended a Display Symposium. - 10.10.
-TDA privileges are not available for previously expired DAs. - 10.11.
-Display pilots who passed initial DA evaluation within the previous 18 months, have completed fewer than 8 public displays and attended a Display Symposium may apply for TDA privileges by contacting the CAA GA Unit - 10.12.
-TDA privileges expire after 25 months or 8 display appearances42 from initial DA evaluation, whichever occurs first. - 10.13.
+- 10.7.
+To help facilitate opportunities for newly qualified display pilots to gain experience and exposure within the Flying Display community, the CAA allows FDDs to offer up to 2 display items per Flying Display48 to TDAs without incurring any extra charge if the additional item(s) move their display into a higher price band49. - 10.8.
+To benefit from the scheme a TDA pilot must have attended a Display Symposium. - 10.9.
+TDA privileges are not available for previously expired DAs. - 10.10.
+Display pilots who passed initial DA evaluation within the previous 18 months, have completed fewer than 8 public displays and attended a Display Symposium may apply for TDA privileges by contacting the CAA GA Unit - 10.11.
+TDA privileges expire after 25 months or 8 display appearances50 from initial DA evaluation, whichever occurs first. - 10.12.
 To apply for TDA privileges, a display pilot should email the CAA GA Unit with a request containing details of evaluation and symposium attendance.
-Once satisfied, the CAA will issue a certificate stating the expiry date of the TDA period and an area where any display flown using TDA privileges is to be logged.
-A copy of this certificate and log must be presented to an FDD as evidence of eligibility to qualify as a free TDA display item.
+Once satisfied, the CAA will issue a certificate stating the expiry date of the TDA period and an area where any display flown using

-40 The maximum number of TDAs permitted vary depending on the size of a Flying Display.
+48 The maximum number of TDAs permitted vary depending on the size of a Flying Display.
 For further details of TDA participation refer to CAP 403.

-41 It is permissible for a single display item to contain more than one TDA provided they are a constituted display formation or act.
+49 It is permissible for a single display item to contain more than one TDA provided they are a constituted display formation or act.
 However, display items containing a combination of established DAs and TDAs do not qualify.

-42 Any scheduled display performance not completed, for whatever reason, is not included in this total.
+50 Any scheduled display performance not completed, for whatever reason, is not included in this total.